Kintyre/ksconf/docs/source/index.rst

 Welcome to KSCONF!
 ------------------

-KSCONF in a modular command line tool for Splunk admins and app developers.
+KSCONF is a modular command line tool for Splunk admins and app developers.
 It's quick and easy to get started with basic commands and grow into the more advanced commands as needed.
-Thanks for checking out our expanding body of documentation to help smooth your transition to a better-manged Splunk environment, or explore ways to integrate ksconf capabilities into your existing workflow.
+Thank you for reviewing our expanding body of documentation to help smooth your transition to a more well-managed Splunk environment and explore ways to integrate Ksconf capabilities into your existing workflow.

-No matter where you're starting from, we think ksconf can help!
-We're glad your here.
-Let us know if there's anything we can do to help along your journey.
+We are glad you are here!
+No matter where you're starting from, Ksconf can help.
+Let us know if there is anything we can do to help along your journey.

     -- Kintyre team